umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   postfix reload

-This should now sign emails going out with the domain key, it pays to use this webpage to check things are working http://www.brandonchecketts.com/emailtest.php
+This should now sign emails going out with the domain key.

+It pays to use this webpage to check things are working http://www.brandonchecketts.com/emailtest.php

 You can also check your domain TXT record verification from here: http://dkimcore.org/tools/keycheck.html